ebermudez/edo-website-v4/work-with-me.md

 ## FAQs

 - **Who is this for?** Product folks, founders, and teams who want clear outcomes.
-- **Timezone?** I work primarily in EST, flexible for other regions.
+- **Timezone?** I work primarily in CET, flexible for other regions.
 - **Company work?** Yes—team coaching and workshops available.